idelchi/godyl/docs/installation.md

 - **Windows**: `amd64`
 - **MacOS**: `arm64`

-For the tools listed in the default `tools.yml` file.
+for the tools listed in the default [`tools.yml](https://github.com/idelchi/godyl/blob/main/tools.yml) file.

 > **Note**: To avoid GitHub API rate limiting when using `github` as a source type, set up a GitHub API token by either using the `--github-token` flag or setting the `GODYL_GITHUB_TOKEN` environment variable.